The Jeremy Kyle Show: DVD

-A behind-the-scenes DVD, titled Jeremy Kyle: Access All Areas, was released in late 2009, following the series' structure and how each programme was prepared and produced.
+A behind-the-scenes DVD, titled Jeremy Kyle: Access All Areas, was released in late 2009.
+The DVD follows the series' structure and how each programme was prepared and produced.

-U.S. version
+American version

 In January 2010, ITV announced an agreement to take a pilot version of the show to the United States in 2010, in partnership with Lions Gate Entertainment subsidiary Debmar-Mercury.
-The pilot proved successful, and in November 2010, the U.S. version was picked up in 70% of the U.S. television markets, ahead of its 19 September 2011 debut.
+The pilot proved successful, and in November 2010, the American version was picked up in 70% of the U.S. television markets, ahead of its 19 September 2011 debut.
 In December 2012, the American version of The Jeremy Kyle Show was cancelled due to lower than expected ratings.